 Developing Opportunities Program

 The Developing Opportunities Program is a therapeutic, instructional program for students in kindergarten through fifth grade who demonstrate social-emotional challenges that interfere with their school achievement, classroom behavior, social skills, and/or relationships with others.
-The program is divided into two classrooms (K-2) and (3-5).
+The program is divided into two classrooms (K-2) and (3-5) at the elementary level.
+This program extends to Rotolo Middle School (grades 6-8) and another classroom at Batavia High School (9-12).
 The Developing Opportunities Program is a small, structured program designed for students who benefit from a positive behavioral approach and small group instruction.
 The curriculum is aligned to the core curriculum and includes instructional materials that are provided to students in the general education setting along with specific interventions based on each student’s IEP.

 - To assist students in acquiring appropriate classroom and social behaviors in order to function appropriately and successfully in the general education setting.